neilagabriel/vim-geeknote/README.md

 - Depending on formatting, note content is sometimes lost when saving notes.
 The data may be retrieved by reading the temp file that was created for the note (most often under /temp).
 This is actually an issue with Geeknote itself.
 See [Geeknote#223](https://github.com/VitaliyRodnenko/geeknote/issues/223).

 - Infrequently, errors are encountered while connecting with the Evernote server to download the user data.
 See [Geeknote#224](https://github.com/VitaliyRodnenko/geeknote/issues/224).
-To know if you're hitting this issue, exit vim and run geeknote standalone and see if it is able to list your notes (i.e. `git list`).
+To know if you're hitting this issue, exit vim and run geeknote standalone and see if it is able to list your notes (i.e. `geeknote list`).

 ## Installation